+The only way that railroads could do their job for America during the worst of the coronavirus pandemic was to first ensure the health and safety of their unwavering and dedicated employees.
 In normal times, railroads provide daily janitorial services to keep offices and terminals throughout the network safe and clean.
-But the COVID-19 pandemic has necessitated ramping those efforts up significantly.
+But the COVID-19 pandemic necessitated ramping those efforts up significantly.

-Given the importance of hand sanitizer in slowing the spread of the virus, railroads are finding inventive ways to get more to their employees.
+Given the importance of hand sanitizer in slowing the spread of the virus, railroads found inventive ways to get more to their employees.
 Union Pacific (UP) sought to boost employee safety while supporting a local business in Omaha.
 Working with Brickway Brewery & Distillery, UP produced more than 400,000 ounces of hand sanitizer in small squeeze bottles.
-It took a team effort across the company to gather the raw materials, including rubbing alcohol, hand soap and aloe vera gel and the small bottles and then distribute to employees.
+It took a team effort across the company to gather the raw materials, including rubbing alcohol, hand soap and aloe vera gel and the small bottles and then distribute them to employees.

 Additionally, the industry worked closely with FEMA and DHS/CISA as part of the COVID-19 emergency response to procure more than 2.2 million CDC-approved face masks specifically for railroad employees who are deemed essential workers.